mdancho84/mdancho84.github.io/_posts/2018-08-07-kaggle-competition-home-credit-default-risk.md

 #### Libraries

-I loaded the following libraries to tackle this Home Credit Default Risk problem.
+I loaded the following libraries to tackle the Kaggle Home Credit Default Risk problem.
 The `tidyverse` pulls in `dplyr`, `ggplot2`, and several other must-haves (e.g. `forcats`, `purrr`, etc).
 The `recipes` package is loaded for preprocessing.
 The `h2o` package is going to do the heavy lifting via automated machine learning (AutoML).

 {% highlight r %}